guifcoelho/firestore-model/readme.md

 ```
 This definition will tell FirestoreModel to transform `firebase.firestore.Timestamp` into `Date` and vice versa.

 With FirestoreModel you do not have to write timestamp fields to your data.
-Simply use `const timestamps = true` (the default is `false`).
+Simply use `const timestamps = true`.
 Setting timestamps to `true` will make FirestoreModel retrieve the document's timestamps and return the `created_at` and `updated_at` properties.

 ### Relations